-Within each of these parts is an opportunity and need to weave content marketing and email marketing together.
-Content completes an email, but when you take the time to thoughtfully write to your audience, that email becomes a powerful part of your marketing strategy.
+Each of these parts should be seen as an opportunity to weave content marketing and email marketing together.
+Content completes an email, but when you take the time to thoughtfully write to your audience, that email becomes a powerful piece of your marketing strategy.

 1. Subject line

-This likely had a lot to do with the subject line.
-A subject line is your first impression, and you don’t have much time to make it.
+The answers to these questions likely have a lot to do with the subject line.
+A subject line is your email’s first impression, and you don’t have much time to make it.
 One study found you may have only 3 seconds to capture a reader’s attention.
-3 seconds!
-Make them count.
-Keep your subject line interesting, snappy, and something you’d like to open.
+That’s essentially one quick glance.
+It’s important to make those 3 seconds count.
+Keep your subject line interesting, snappy, and something you’d click on.

 2. Body copy

-If the subject line and calls to action are the bread of your email sandwich, this is the meat.
+If the subject line and calls to action are the bread of your email sandwich, the body copy is the meat.

-Use your body copy to share quality, interesting, and industry adjacent content.
+Once you have their attention with your very clickable subject line, use your body copy to share quality, relevant, and industry adjacent content.
 The more relevant it is, the more it will be shared, and the more your name and brand get in front of potential customers.